DevExpress/testcafe/docs/articles/documentation/guides/concepts/browsers.md

 ## User Profiles

-By default, TestCafe launches Google Chrome and Mozilla Firefox with a clean profile (i.e. without extensions, bookmarks and other profile settings) - to minimize profile parameter influence on test runs.
+By default, TestCafe launches Google Chrome, Microsoft Edge (Chromium-based, version 79 and above) and Mozilla Firefox with a clean profile (i.e. without extensions, bookmarks and other profile settings) - to minimize profile parameter influence on test runs.

 However, if you need to start a browser with the current user profile, you can specify the `:userProfile` flag after the [browser alias](#locally-installed-browsers).